 - Weather & Air Quality: mid-June to late August.
 Five years ago, my answer would have been through late September.
 However, with wildfires being a more annual thing now.
 September can be a risk for bad air quality from smoke.
 This doesn’t mean you can’t visit, just that you need to keep it in mind as a possibility.

 - Low Key Outdoor Fun: Summer, summer, summer!
 If you’re coming to hike, camp, bike, or get on the water.
 Summer is popular for a reason.
 Pacific Northwest summers are magnificent.
+And you’ll have plenty of daylight to take in the views.

 - More Adventurous Outdoor Fun: If snowboarding/skiing, snowshoeing, rainy hikes, or rainy biking sound fun to you, then a visit in November to April is a fine time to visit too.